jon-jacky/Piety/BRANCH.md

 into the *master* branch.

 Recent work in the *rewrite* branch:

+-  7 Aug 2024: Merge the *eventloop* branch back into the *rewrite* branch.

 - 16 Jun 2024: Begin *eventloop* branch to make coroutine versions of the *pysh* custom Python interpreter and *pmacs* editor, that can run